dzfrias/website/src/blog/get-the-memo.md

 ---
 title: "Game Project: Get The Memo"
 description:
-  An reflection on a video game project that I've been working on for a few months!
+  A reflection on a video game project that I've been working on for a few months!
 date: 2024-05-15
 ---